m4lf0rm3d/Ambulance-Karo/README.md

 ## Contact

-For any queries or suggestions, please open an issue or contact us at [email](mailto:xorahsan@gmail.com)
+For any queries or suggestions, please open an issue or contact me at [email](mailto:xorahsan@gmail.com)

 ## Acknowledgements